 Are you scared to speak out?
 That’s not unusual if you live with “shoulds” or “should not’s” that are stopping you inside your mind.
 But, even so, it’s not impossible to find your voice.
 However, it does take some courage and understanding.
 So, here’s how.

 Yes, people all over the country are speaking out and protesting.
 You wish you could be like them.
 But you can’t say what’s on your mind.
 Ever.
 How do you stop being scared?

 The question is: what’s (or who’s) silenced you?
-This isn’t an uncommon problem.
-But, it’s a very painful one when it’s yours.
+Maybe you don’t know this, but it isn’t an uncommon problem.
+Nonetheless, it’s a very painful one when it’s yours.
 And, it can come up in many different situations.

 You have things to say in a meeting or in class, but you hold back.
 Someone else says it first.
 You try to say how you feel and you’re told “you’re too sensitive” (or some other criticism.)
 You have an opinion, but you can’t voice it because you’re afraid it’s wrong.